MicrosoftDocs/learn/learn-pr/reactors/numpy-data-science/includes/8-computation.md

 You can use ufuncs between a scalar and an array and between arrays of arbitrary dimensions.

-Computations vectorized by ufuncs are almost always more efficient than same computations done with Python loops.
-This is increased efficiency is especially apparent on large arrays.
-When possible, try to use ufuncs when operating on NumPy arrays rather than using ordinary Python loops.
+Computations vectorized by ufuncs are almost always more efficient than the same computations done with Python loops.
+This increased efficiency is especially apparent on large arrays.
+When possible, try to use ufuncs when you operate on NumPy arrays rather than using ordinary Python loops.

 Ufuncs come in two flavors: *unary ufuncs*, which take a single input, and *binary ufuncs*, which operate on two inputs.
 The common ufuncs we'll look at here include both kinds.